Three Sisters (2020 film)

 Three Sisters is a 2020 South Korean drama film, written and directed by Lee Seung-won.
-Starring Moon So-ri, Kim Sun-young and Jang Yoon-ju, the film revolves three sisters who seem to live an ordinary life but lives in their own different ways, but memories shook everything.
-It had its premiere at 25th Busan International Film Festival in October 2020 and was released theatrically on January 27, 2021 in South Korea.
-The film has won 12 awards at different award ceremonies.
+The film stars Moon So-ri, Kim Sun-young and Jang Yoon-ju as three sisters who seem to live ordinary lives, each in her own way, until memories shook everything.
+It had its premiere at 25th Busan International Film Festival in October 2020 and was released theatrically on January 27, 2021, in South Korea.